argoproj-labs/argocd-operator/docs/reference/argocd.md

 ## TLS Options

-The following properties are available for configuring the Grafana component.
+The following properties are available for configuring the TLS settings.

 Name | Default | Description
 --- | --- | ---